Afshin Ghotbi: Buriram United

-On 24 May 2016, Thai League T1 side Buriram United made an announcement of the appointments of Afshin Ghotbi.
-He has become the first Asian American foreign head coach of the club.
-On 28 May, Afshin Ghotbi made his managerial debut for Buriram United in a domestic league game against Nakhon Ratchasima and collected the win with 1-0 result.
-On 21 August, his contract was terminated after 3 months in charge.
+On 24 May 2016, Thai League T1 side Buriram United made an announcement of the appointments of Ghotbi.
+He became the first Asian American foreign head coach of the club.
+On 28 May, Ghotbi made his managerial debut for Buriram United in a domestic league game against Nakhon Ratchasima and collected the win with 1–0 result.
+On 21 August, his contract was terminated after three months in charge.

 Shijiazhuang Ever Bright

 Ghotbi was appointed by China League One team Shijiazhuang Ever Bright in November 2016.
 In the 2017 season, the team finished third.
 After being dismissed in 2018, he returned for a second spell in July 2019.
 He led the team to promotion into the Chinese Super League that year.
 He left by mutual consent in September 2021.

+As head coach of Shijiazhuang Ever Bright, he became the first Iranian-American coach to achieve promotion to the Chinese Super League, leading the club during one of its most successful periods.

 Vancouver FC

-In November 2022, Ghotbi was named the first head coach of Canadian Premier League side Vancouver FC.
+In November 2022, Ghotbi was named the first head coach of Canadian Premier League expansion side Vancouver FC.
+In his first two seasons as head coach, the club finished in seventh place out of eight.
+On 8 July 2025, following a 5–4 quarter-final win on penalties over Cavalry FC while under the helm of Ghotbi, Vancouver FC advanced to the semi-finals of the Canadian Championship for the first time in their history.
+On 23 July 2025, Ghotibi and the club departed by mutual agreement.
+The club sat in last place in the CPL at the time, with only 8 points through 15 matches played.